perseids-project/squish/README.md

 	project.js.list

-Run the squish/squi.sh script passing along your the list you just created.
+Run the squish/squi.sh script from your project root passing along the list you just created.

 	squish/squi.sh project.js.list

-After the script completes, look at the root of your project folder.
-You will see the following.
+After the script completes you should see the following.

 	project.js
 	project.min.js

 ## CSS
 Same as above except you save your list as *.css.list* instead of *.js.list* That's it!
 You know what to do from here.